-Residents from The Palace and The Tradition at MorseLife Health System now have even more reason to love where they live with the opening of the stunning 1,500-square-foot Dorothy and Marvin Bandier Dog Park.
+Residents from The Palace and The Tradition at MorseLife Health System now have even more reason to love where they live with the opening of the stunning 1,500-square-foot Dorothy and Martin Bandier Dog Park.
 The park’s official opening was celebrated in classic MorseLife style, with a sophisticated ice cream social for residents and special treats for their canine companions.

 At MorseLife, we are always seeking new opportunities for our residents to enjoy life and live every day to its fullest.
 Pets bring residents great joy and companionship and leisurely strolls in the dog park will offer added opportunities for outdoor fitness and socialization with other dog owners.
 The park is a wonderful addition to MorseLife’s luxury living campus and the many five-star services and activities already provided here.